ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 Decoding the value in question and re-encoding it with the public randomness will yield the original value if it was Kemeleon-encoded.

 ## Timing Side-Channels {#timing-security}
-Beyond timing side-channel considerations for ML-KEM itself, care should be taken when using Kemeleon encodings, in particular those with a non-zero failure probability.
+Beyond timing side-channel considerations for ML-KEM itself, care should be taken when using Kemeleon encodings.
-Rejecting and re-generating encapsulation keys or ciphertexts may leak information about the use of Kemeleon encodings, as might the overhead of the encoding itself.
+Algorithms required to perform large integer arithmetic may leak information via timing.
-Additionally, the algorithms required to perform big integer arithmetic may leak information via timing.
+Additionally, rejecting and re-generating encapsulation keys or ciphertexts may leak information about the use of Kemeleon encodings, as might the overhead of the encoding itself.

 # IANA Considerations